Julien Ingrassia: Volkswagen (2012-2016)

-After their departure from Citroën, Julien Ingrassia and Sébastien Ogier linked up with Volkswagen Motorsport in 2012, choosing the German manufacturer instead of Ford: this meant skipping the 2012 WRC championship in order to fully develop the new Polo R WRC, but they indeed experienced a very busy year in 2012, competing in almost the entire season at the wheel of a Skoda Fabia S2000 while developing the new car for 2013.
+After their departure from Citroën, Ingrassia and Ogier linked up with Volkswagen Motorsport in 2012, choosing the German manufacturer instead of Ford: this meant skipping the 2012 WRC championship in order to fully develop the new Polo R WRC, but they indeed experienced a very busy year in 2012, competing in almost the entire season at the wheel of a Skoda Fabia S2000 while developing the new car for 2013.
 The Polo R WRC was ready at the end of the year and was on the start line at the 2013 Rally Monte Carlo.
 First special stage and first win!
-Ogier and Ingrassia ended the weekend on the podium, and then went on to win Rally Sweden, a real accomplishment given the Scandinavians' hegemony on their home ground.
-Now leaders of the season, the French crew consolidated their domination rally after rally: they scored 9 victories, 111 fastest times and no less than 290 points, a record in WRC!
+Ogier and Ingrassia ended the weekend on the podium, and then went on to win Rally Sweden.
+Now leaders of the season, the French crew consolidated their domination rally after rally: they scored nine victories, 111 fastest times and no less than 290 points, a record in WRC.
 They secured their first WRC title in the first stage of Rallye France, while Volkswagen took also the manufacturers title on the following round in Spain.

 In 2014, the reigning World Champions got off to a perfect start by winning Rally Monte Carlo.
 After already winning this prestigious rally when it was part of the IRC championship in 2009, this was the first time they achieved this success in the WRC class.
-Also victorious in Mexico, Portugal, Italy, Poland, Australia, Spain and Wales, Julien Ingrassia and Sébastien Ogier clinched their second title on the penultimate round of the season.
+Also victorious in Mexico, Portugal, Italy, Poland, Australia, Spain and Wales, Ingrassia and Ogier clinched their second title on the penultimate round of the season.
 Ingrassia became the first French co-driver to have won two WRC titles.
 With a total of 24 victories in five seasons, he was also at that time the third most successful co-driver in the WRC (tied with Luís Moya, who retired in 2002), behind Timo Rautiainen (30) and Daniel Elena (78).

 The French pair remained with Volkswagen in 2015 and won again the championship, thanks to eight rally wins and nine Power Stages maximum points taken during the season, this despite new rules that made it difficult for the championship leaders to open the road during the first two legs of each rally.

-With unchanged regulations for 2016, Julien Ingrassia and Sébastien Ogier made it four titles in a row with six new wins to their credit.
+With unchanged regulations for 2016, Ingrassia and Ogier made it four titles in a row with six new wins to their credit.
 They won the championship in Spain and went on to celebrate Volkswagen's manufacturers' title in Wales, before the German manufacturer's surprise announcement that it was withdrawing from WRC.